nkashaev/Replication_SRPwME/README.md

 This folder contains main programs used in the first application.

--   `1App_main.jl`  -- generates the value of the test statistic for both single-individual and couplesâ households for a generic lover bound of the support of the discount factor.
+-   `1App_main.jl`  -- generates the value of the test statistic for both single-individual and couples' households for a generic lover bound of the support of the discount factor.

 -   `1App_singles_ADF.jl`  -- generates the value of the test statistic for testing whether an average discount factor equals to a given value.